How to Get Into Consulting: Top 5 Tips From a Former Bain Interviewer

 - Stay persistent – The consulting recruiting process is highly competitive.
 Rejections are common, but persistence and continuous improvement will pay off.

-Work with Consulting Coaches
+Work with Me

-Need guidance to secure a consulting role?
-A consulting coach can help you refine your resume, perfect case interviews, and build strategies to stand out in the competitive recruiting process.
+Work with me to refine your resume, perfect case interviews, and build strategies to stand out in the competitive recruiting process.
 With expert advice tailored to your goals, you’ll be better equipped to succeed at every stage.

 Here are some Leland resources to get you started: